petroniocandido/reference_cards/kubectl.md

 |```kubectl get deployment``` |

 ### Services, Port-Forwards and Ingress
+- *Service*: is a method for exposing a network application that is running as one or more Pods in your cluster.
+A Service can map any incoming port to a targetPort.
+By default and for convenience, the targetPort is set to the same value as the port field.
+  - *ClusterIP*: Exposes the Service on a cluster-internal IP.
+Choosing this value makes the Service only reachable from within the cluster.
+You can expose the Service to the public internet using an Ingress
+  - *NodePort*: Exposes the Service on each Node's IP at a static port
+  - *LoadBalancer*: Exposes the Service externally using an external load balancer.
+Kubernetes does not directly offer a load balancing component; you must provide one
+  - *ExternalName*: Maps the Service to the contents of the externalName field (for example, to the hostname api.foo.bar.example).
+The mapping configures your cluster's DNS server to return a CNAME record with that external hostname value.
+No proxying of any kind is set up.
+- *Ingress*:  Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+Traffic routing is controlled by rules defined on the Ingress resource.
+Ingress may provide load balancing, SSL termination and name-based virtual hosting.

+-
 | Command | Description |
 | --- | --- |
 |```kubectl get services -A``` | see all services in all namespaces